Former publisher of Youngstown Vindicator dies at 92

-YOUNGSTOWN, Ohio (WKBN) – A Valley icon in journalism passed away on Friday.
+YOUNGSTOWN, Ohio (WKBN) – A Valley icon in journalism passed away on Friday at 92 years old.

 Former Vindicator managing editor Mark Sweetwood said that Jagnow was “Youngstown smart” and was very determined.